convissor/new_york_state_of_health_spreadsheet/README.md

 To download a given "spreadsheet," click its link, above, click the "Raw" button that's right above the data table, then use your browser's save function to download it.
+That you don't need to deal with a "save as" dialog box for each detail page you download.

 * 2016
   * [Westchester County, Individual, Unsubsidized](https://github.com/convissor/new_york_state_of_health_spreadsheet/blob/master/2016/data/westchester_individual_unsubsidized.csv)